autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/index.md

 ## 7. Advanced setup

-THe instructions how to install advanced software such as desktop environment and NVIDIA driver.
+The instructions how to install advanced software such as desktop environment and NVIDIA driver.

 ### AVA Platform